techie084/Techie08/src/lib/posts/svelte-is-better.md

 title: Svelte is better for beginners
 date: 04-08-2025
 desc: Svelte has recently become near and dear to me.
 I would like to explain the hype around this frontend framework and why it makes sense
+# author: Wisdom Matthew
 tags:
   - programming
   - svelte
   - beginners
 ---

-Hi, I'm Wisdom, and welcome to my Boring Ted Talk.
+Hi, I'm {author}, and welcome to my Boring Ted Talk.
 I'm here to shout my opinion about frontend frameworks into the endless void of hot takes and terrible opinions.
 I firmly believe that anyone learning frontend web development should start with Svelte rather than React.

 ## What is a Svelte?